Ancient Egyptian technology: Paper, writing and libraries

 The word paper comes from the Greek term for the ancient Egyptian writing material called papyrus, which was formed from beaten strips of papyrus plants.
 Papyrus was produced in Egypt as early as 3000 BC and was sold to ancient Greece and Rome.
 Egyptians were the first to use reed pens and Ink which they used to write on papyrus.

 The first mention of writing on Parchment also comes from the Fourth Dynasty of Egypt.
 The establishment of the Library of Alexandria limited the supply of papyrus for others.
 According to the Roman historian Pliny the Elder (Natural History records, xiii.21), as a result of this, parchment was invented under the patronage of Eumenes II of Pergamon to build his rival library at Pergamon.
 However, this is a myth; parchment had been in use in Anatolia and elsewhere long before the rise of Pergamon.

 Egyptian hieroglyphs, a phonetic writing system, served as the basis for the Phoenician alphabet from which later alphabets, such as Hebrew, Greek, and Latin were derived.
 With this ability, writing and record-keeping, the Egyptians developed one of the – if not the – first decimal system.

 Egyptian writing is also considered the oldest in the world along with Sumerian writing.

 The city of Alexandria retained preeminence for its records and scrolls with its library.
-This ancient library was damaged by fire when it fell under Roman rule, and was destroyed completely by 642 CE.
-With it, a vast supply of antique literature, history, and knowledge was lost.
+With the ascension of Ptolemy VIII Physcon, however, all foreign scholars were expelled from the city and the head librarian was forced to flee to Cyprus; due to this, the library lost its prestige and began a period of decline.
+Part of the library was damaged by fire during the siege of Alexandria, and while by some accounts it was destroyed completely by 642 CE, the library had disappeared from contemporary accounts by the third century CE and many of its scrolls and scholarship had likely been distributed to the other libraries springing up throughout Alexandria and across the eastern Mediterranean.